-The Art Underground (TAU)/The Arts Hub (HUB) strives to become a cutting edge arts education organization, promoting creative exploration, healthy artistic pursuits and the development of artistic endeavors with real world applications.
-TAU/HUB Staff encourage and inspire students to fully apply their talents to artistic pursuits while maintaining healthy instructional approaches at the core of what they do.
-They support high quality presentation of student’s work through resources devoted to quality “framing” of student work, i.e. matting student artwork when possible, providing opportunities for quality exhibition of art work, using professional theatrical elements for theater productions, and providing opportunities for students to have “real” audiences whenever possible.
+The Arts Hub (HUB) strives to become a cutting-edge arts education organization, promoting creative exploration, healthy artistic pursuits and the development of artistic endeavors with real-world applications.
+The HUB Staff encourage and inspire students to fully apply their talents to artistic pursuits while maintaining healthy instructional approaches at the core of what they do.
+They support a high-quality presentation of student’s work through resources devoted to quality “framing” of student work, i.e. matting student artwork when possible, providing opportunities for quality exhibition of artwork, using professional theatrical elements for theater productions, and providing opportunities for students to have “real” audiences whenever possible.

-TAU’s original site and its new Arts Hub facility support its educational arts program activities in both form and function.
-The original site and new facility provide activity rooms with supportive features.
+The Arts Hub facility supports its educational arts program activities in both form and function.
+The facility provides activity rooms with supportive features.
 The grounds of the HUB property contain a sculpture garden, playground, murals, patio and a future HUB Outdoor Performance Space, all of which provide opportunities to enhance the arts curriculum and provide the general public with personal artistic development opportunities.

-TAU/HUB offers quality arts activities that have been developed from many years of experience, as well as by adopting proven methods revealed through independent arts education research.
-TAU/HUB also periodically explores new, innovative methods and programs to adapt to the changing needs of participants.
+The HUB offers quality arts activities that have been developed from many years of experience, as well as by adopting proven methods revealed through independent arts education research.
+The HUB also periodically explores new, innovative methods and programs to adapt to the changing needs of participants.

-TAU/HUB Employees have an exceptional amount of training and experience and are key to our core arts education programs.
-Quality Independent Instructors are also important in the TAU/HUB experience, in order to allow opportunities for patrons to be exposed to a variety of teaching methods and to keep the TAU/HUB experiences/influences fresh and dynamic.
+HUB Employees have an exceptional amount of training and experience and are key to our core arts education programs.
+Quality Independent Instructors are also important in the HUB experience, in order to allow opportunities for patrons to be exposed to a variety of teaching methods and to keep the HUB experiences/influences fresh and dynamic.

-- TAU/HUB will be offering quality art and dance programs to local schools and at local events at no cost
+- The HUB will be offering quality art and dance programs to local schools and at local events at no cost

-- TAU/HUB will be offered complimentary tickets to local seniors to attend facility events
+- The HUB will be offered complimentary tickets to local seniors to attend facility events

-- TAU/HUB will sponsor an annual arts festival, open to the general public
+- The HUB will sponsor an annual arts festival, open to the general public

 Payment may be made by cash, check or credit card (Visa or Mastercard).

-Classes without sufficient enrollment prior to the first class date will be cancelled.
-If a class or workshop is cancelled by TAU, students are entitled to a full refund, a tuition credit, or may transfer to another class, space permitting.
+Classes without sufficient enrollment prior to the first class date will be canceled.
+If a class or workshop is canceled by The HUB, students are entitled to a full refund, a tuition credit, or may transfer to another class, space permitting.